splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

       <h2>Steps to create an on-call schedule</h2>
    </embed>

 Follow these steps to create a schedule.
-See :ref:`ii-example-schedule-scenarios` for steps to create specific schedule scenarios.
+See :ref:`ii-schedule-scenarios` for steps to create specific schedule scenarios.

 .. raw:: html
     :file: on-call_schedule_steps.html